YaSuKeXXV/Mental-health-Sentiment-Anaylsis-/README.md

 # Mental-health-Sentiment-Anaylsis-
 Building a A.I model that is a sentiment analysis and classify for Mental Health patent care.
-I used Claude to build a basic interface for use in a Demo.

 Model Performance